You Have to Wonder Why

 and not knowing how to do it better

-your youngest on the bus
+my youngest on the bus

 in a uniform woven from

-the fabric of another costume
+the fabric of another life

 Previous